asheehan/VectorBase/sites/all/modules/custom/attach/README.txt

 If you want to reuse your node.tpl.php and node-NODETYPE.tpl.php, use build_mode to verify and output the proper tags.
 Don't forget to go to admin/settings/attach and disable attach's template file.

+== Hidden variables

+If you want to add a "source" to track in Google Analytics, for example, you can set the variable "attach_utm_source" value 1.
+In that case, links to attached nodes become node/%nid?utm_source=attach.